7.3 Small Group Dynamics

 Primary and Secondary Tensions

 Relevant to these types of conflict are primary and secondary tensions that emerge in every group (Bormann & Bormann, 1988).
 When the group first comes together, members experience primary tension, which is tension based on the uncertainty that is a natural part of initial interactions.
 Only after group members begin to “break the ice” and get to know each other can the tension be addressed, and they can proceed with the forming stage of group development.
-Small talk and politeness help group members manage primary tensions; there is a relatively high threshold for these conflicts because experiences with such uncertainty when meeting people for the first time, and many of us are optimistic that a bit of time and effort will allow us to get through the tensions.
+Small talk and politeness help group members manage primary tensions; there is a relatively high threshold for these conflicts because of experiences with such uncertainty when meeting people for the first time, and many of us are optimistic that a bit of time and effort will allow us to get through the tensions.
 Since some people are more comfortable initiating conversation than others, more extroverted group members need to include less talkative members.
 Intentionally or unintentionally excluding people during the negotiation of primary tensions can lead to unexpected secondary tensions later.
 During this stage, people are less direct in their communication, using more hedges and vague language than they will later in the group process.
 The indirect communication and small talk that characterise this part of group development are not a waste of time.
 They help manage primary tensions and lay the foundation for future interactions involving more substantive conflict.

 Secondary tension emerges after groups have passed the forming stage of group development and have conflict over member roles, differing ideas, and personality conflicts.
 These tensions are typically evidenced by less reserved and polite behaviour than primary tensions.
 People also have a lower tolerance threshold for secondary tensions because rather than being an expected part of initial interaction, these conflicts can be more damaging and interfere with the group’s task performance.
 Secondary tensions are inevitable and should not be feared or eliminated.
 It is not the presence or absence of secondary tension that makes a group successful; it is how it handles the tensions when they emerge.
 A certain level of secondary tension is tolerable, not distracting, and can enhance group performance and avoid groupthink.
 When secondary tensions rise above the tolerance threshold and become distracting, they should be released through direct means, such as diplomatic confrontation or indirect means, such as appropriate humour or taking a break.
 While primary tensions eventually disappear (at least until a new member arrives), secondary tensions will come and go and may persist for extended periods.